Malcolm Subban: Vegas Golden Knights

-On October 3, 2017, Subban was claimed off waivers by the Vegas Golden Knights.
-He won his first NHL game on October 15, 2017, against his former team, the Boston Bruins.
+He was placed on waivers on October 2, 2017, during the Bruins training camp after failing to beat Khudobin for the team's backup goaltender position.
+On October 3, Subban was claimed by the Vegas Golden Knights.
+He made the Golden Knights out of training camp and was the backup goalie for team's inaugural game, a 2–1 victory over the Dallas Stars on October 7.
+He won his first NHL game in his Vegas debut on October 15.
+He carried a shutout against his former team, the Boston Bruins into the final minute of the game when a puck careened of one of his teammates to finish the game 3–1.
 Subban started in place of the injured Marc-André Fleury.

-On October 22, 2017, Subban was placed on injured reserve with a lower body injury.
+On October 22, Subban was placed on injured reserve with a lower body injury.
 He had been injured the previous day in a game against the St. Louis Blues.
-On November 17, 2017 Subban was lifted off injured reserve and was the backup for Maxime Lagacé in the following game against the Los Angeles Kings.
-The first time Malcolm played a regular season game against his brother P. K. was on December 8, 2017, where Subban made a then career-high 41 saves to help the Knights beat the Predators 4–3.
-In doing so, the Subban brothers became the 10th set of brothers to play against one another with one a skater and another a goaltender.
+On November 17, Subban was taken off injured reserve and was the backup for Maxime Lagacé in the following game against the Los Angeles Kings.
+The first time Subban played a regular season game against his brother P. K. was on December 8, where Subban made a then career-high 41 saves to help the Knights beat the Nashville Predators 4–3.
+In doing so, the Subban brothers became the tenth set of brothers to play against one another with one a skater and another a goaltender.
 Subban was again placed on injured reserve, this time with an upper body injury, after being injured during practice on February 10, 2018.
+He finished the season appearing in 22 games with a record of 13–4–2 and a save percentage of .910.

+In his second season with Vegas in 2018–19, he played in 21 games sporting a record of 8–10–2 with a save percentage of .902.
 He recorded his first NHL shutout in a 5–0 victory against the Winnipeg Jets on March 21, 2019.
+In the 2019 off-season, he filed for salary arbitration, but signed a one-year contract with Vegas before the hearing could take place.
+In the 2019–20 season, he appeared in 20 games for the Golden Knights, but his save percentage dropped to .890.